maidsafe/temp_safe_network/README.md

 OPTIONS:
-        --name <name>             The name to give the spendable balance --preload <preload>       Preload the key with a balance -s, --secret-key <secret>     Optionally pass the secret key to make the balance spendable
+        --name <name>             The name to give the spendable balance --preload <preload>       Preload the key with a balance -s, --sk <secret>     Optionally pass the secret key to make the balance spendable

 ARGS:
     <key>       An existing `Key`'s safe://xor-url.
 If this is not supplied, a new `Key` will be automatically generated and inserted